ANZ Offers Solar Panel & Batteries Loan at 1% Interest - Westpac Offering 0% Interest Loans! Find out more

-Solar energy is a broader term than solar power.
-Solar energy is either the light or heat from the sun that humans can harness and to put to use.
-The sun's energy can be caputred in the form of light from solar photovoltaic panels and can be captured in the form of heat by solar hot water collectors.
+Solar energy is the light and heat energy that radiates from the sun.
+The sun's energy can be captured in the form of light from solar photovoltaic panels and can be captured in the form of heat by solar hot water collectors.

-Currently the best way to finance a solar power system is through a home loan.
+Currently, the best way to finance a solar power system is through a home loan.
 Most banks now recognise a solar power system as an asset for your home and are happy to add a solar power system to your mortgage.
-Getting finance for a solar power system still makes the investment worth it, for example if you mortgage rate is 5% and your return on investment for the system is 10% you are still earning 5%.
+Getting finance for a solar power system still makes the investment worth it, for example, if your mortgage rate is 3% and your return on investment for the system is 10% you are still earning 7%.

 Solar power is an electrical unit that provides electricity to electrical appliances in the house.
 A solar hot-water system is a form of plumbing that creates hot water for all of your hot-water needs.